khudgins/documentation/agent/proxy/background.rst

 Handshake Implications
 ~~~~~~~~~~~~~~~~~~~~~~

-In the normal handshake process, the initial agent to enStratus SSL connection
+In the normal handshake process, the initial agent to Enstratius SSL connection
 (for the 'handshake' operation) provides a token and an encryption key that
 were generated by the agent.
 Because the SSL channel is itself encrypted, this
-allows enStratus to be confident it is able to encrypt/sign agent calls using
+allows Enstratius to be confident it is able to encrypt/sign agent calls using
 the provided encryption key and it will only be able to be decrypted by the
 original caller (who may be a spoofer themselves, but this scheme at least
 prevents man in the middle attacks).

 In the proxy scheme, the handshake operation traverses multiple SSL sessions,
-and therefore enStratus can only be confident it is able to encrypt/sign agent
+and therefore Enstratius can only be confident it is able to encrypt/sign agent
 calls using the provided encryption key and it will only be able to be decrypted
 by the original caller and any agent proxy in between.